 - Hold a Master degree or legal equivalent;

-- Hold a Bachelor degree with at least 300 ECTS, and have a particularly relevant academic and scientific curriculum that is recognized by the Scientific Council of the School of Psychology, on the proposal of the Departmental Council of Basic Psychology, after hearing the Program's Directive Board;
+- Hold a bachelor degree, with at least 300 ECTS, and have a particularly relevant academic and scientific curriculum that is recognized as attesting the ability to hold a PhD by the Scientific Council of the School of Psychology, on the proposal of the Departmental Council of Basic Psychology, after hearing the Program's Directive Board;

-- Hold of a scholarly, scientific or professional curriculum recognized by the Scientific Council, on the proposal of the Departmental Council of Basic Psychology, after hearing the Program's Directive Board.
+- Hold of a scholarly, scientific or professional curriculum recognized as attesting the ability to hold a PhD by the Scientific Council, on the proposal of the Departmental Council of Basic Psychology, after hearing the Program's Directive Board.

 How to apply

-To apply for the DPBP, students must submit the following documents:
+To apply for the DPBP, students must submit the following documents in PDF format:

-- Research project in one of the areas/research lines that support the program in close coordination with one of the researchers from the School of Psychology of the University of Minho, integrated in one of the laboratories that support the program (Laboratory of Human Cognition, Laboratory of Psychological Neurosciences , Laboratory of Behavior and Animal Learning, and Laboratory of Visualization and Perception), which will assume the role of supervisor.
-The project to be submitted must obey the following structure: Title (and subtitle, if necessary); Summary (up to 200 words); State of Art (up to 500 words); Objectives (up to 300 words); Detailed description (up to 1000 words); Bibliographic references (up to 20).
+- Research project in one of the areas/research lines that support the program in close coordination with one of the researchers from the Department of Basic Psychology at the School of Psychology of the University of Minho and/or integrated in one of the laboratories that support the program (Human Cognition Laboratory, Psychological Neuroscience Laboratory, Laboratory of Behavior and Animal Learning, and Visualization and Perception Laboratory), according to the model (access here).

-- Letter of motivation, describing the applicant's academic background, his/her main research interests and previous scientific experience.
-It should also highlight the main reasons that lead the candidate to apply for the PDPB and the main objectives that he/she wishes to achieve.
+- Motivation Letter, describing the candidate's academic background, his/her main research interests and previous scientific experience.
+It should also highlight the main reasons that lead the candidate to apply for the DPBP and the main objectives that he/she wants to achieve.

-The selection of the candidates occurs in two phases: analysis of the documents provided by the candidates and oral interviews.
+The selection of the candidates in any of the contingents occurs in two phases: analysis of the documents provided by the candidate and oral interview.
 Candidates who do not submit all the documents required in the application will be excluded.